 Nizhoni Begay, Diné/Quechua

-Nizhoni Begay is the Communications Coordinator at the Water Protector Legal Collective.
+Nizhoni Begay is the Communications and Development Coordinator at the Water Protector Legal Collective.
 Alongside her work at WPLC, she is co-editor on the To-Be-Named Graphic Anthology by Red Planet Books & Comics featuring Water Protectors.
 Nizhoni graduated from Stanford University with a degree in Political Science and minors in Music and Comparative Studies in Race and Ethnicity.
 Her previous experience includes doing research at the Martin Luther King, Jr. Research and Education Institute, cultivating community at Stanford’s Native American Cultural Center as president of Diné Club, and staffing at Stanford’s Native American themed residence, Muwekma-Tah-Ruk.
 Nizhoni has ties to several organizations internationally who she works with from time to time.
 These include Ayudando Latinos A Soñar in Half Moon Bay, Students for Workers’ Rights, and the Justice 4 Black Lives Fund in collaboration with Stanford Alpha Kappa Alpha.
 In 2020, Nizhoni was awarded the Award of Excellence, an award designed to recognize the top 10% of the class who have demonstrated a sincere commitment through involvement and leadership, from the Stanford Alumni Association.

 Delfina Roybal, Diné

 Delfina Roybal was born and raised in Lenapehoking territory aka New York City and is currently working on a degree in history and pre-law at Borough of Manhattan Community College.
 She has strong ties to the urban Indigenous community in the city and she is working locally with Redhawk Nation as their social media coordinator and alongside local Indigenous organizations for upcoming Indigenous Peoples Day 2022.
 She has also worked outside of the city with Seeding Sovereignty on virtual voting campaigns to get out the vote in Indian Country.
 Currently, Delfina works at WPLC as a communications intern and is serving as the Pre-Law president at her college.
 Upon graduation, she is planning to pursue a degree in Federal Indian Law.